PelionIoT/mbl-docs/Docs/tutorials/mbl_cli.md

 By default, MBL attempts to obtain an IPv4 address for the `usb0` interface on WaRP7 or the `eth1` interface on Raspberry Pi 3 using DHCP.
 MBL falls back to assigning a link-local IPv4 address when DHCP timeout occurs.

-On both devices, IPv6 is always present with a link local address.
+`usb0` on the WaRP7 and `eth1` on the Raspberry Pi3 are debug network intefaces.
+On both devices, the debug network interface is always given an IPv6 link-local address.

 #### Connecting a WaRP7 device